Oleander Poisoning In Pets Can Be Fatal! Stay Alert

 Oleanders (Nerium oleander) are flowery shrubs that frequently grow by driveways or highways and go unnoticed.
 Predominant in the US, these plants tend to grow in tropical and subtropical regions and warm places like Hawaii and California.
 Although they are pleasant on the eye, these pretty plants can be quite lethal for your pets.

 Dogs, cats, cows, horses, birds, or any other domestic animals are at as much risk as your children are from oleander poisoning.1 The only good thing about this plant is that it holds no attraction as such for your pets.
 Even then, there are ways your pets end up eating some bit of the oleanders.
 More often than not, oleander toxicosis occurs due to intentional poisoning using oleanders.

-What Is Oleander Toxicosis?
+What Is Oleander Poisoning?

-Oleander plants contain substances called cardiac glycosides, of as many as 30 types.
+Oleander plants contain substances called cardiac glycosides of as many as 30 types.
 All of these are toxins that can disrupt the working of the heart muscle by causing an electrolyte imbalance.
 Oleanders do so and work pretty much the same way as drugs for heart disorders, like digoxin.

-These plants are as poisonous to your pets as dogbane, giant and regular milkweed, star of Bethlehem, lily of the valley, foxglove, and kalanchoe.
+Oleander is as poisonous to your pets as dogbane, giant and regular milkweed, star of Bethlehem, lily of the valley, foxglove, and kalanchoe.

-What Are The Symptoms Of Oleander Toxicosis?
+What Are The Symptoms Of Oleander Poisoning?